 The town of Aspen, elevation 8,000 feet, is known for its world-renowned skiing, mountain views, and high-end restaurants.
 It’s also famous for the many aspen trees around town (hence the name), which turn bright gold in the fall.

-Aspen is located 40 miles (1 hour) from Glenwood Springs, or 130 miles (about 2 hours) from Grand Junction.
+Aspen is 40 miles (1 hour) from Glenwood Springs, or 130 miles (about 2 hours) from Grand Junction.
 From Denver, it’s 200 miles and the drive through the mountains takes almost 4 hours, but it’s really worth it.

-If there’s one thing you can’t miss when you’re in Aspen, it’s the Maroon Bells!ย These are the most photographed mountains in North America, and you can reach them in about 30 minutes from town.
-Note that advance reservations are required from May through October to alleviate some of the crowds and parking headaches.
+These are the most photographed mountains in North America, and you can reach them in about 30 minutes from town.
+Note that advance parking reservations are required from May through October to alleviate some of the crowds and parking headaches.

 Insider tip: you can also hike past Maroon Lake to a second one called Crater Lake, which is much quieter and offers views of the Bells from a different perspective.

-Overall, Aspen is one of the best mountain towns in Colorado for its skiing and scenery.
-The ski season runs from November to April, but fall is another excellent time to visit (especially mid- to late September), when you can see the leaves on the trees change to amazing shades of yellow and orange.
+Ski season runs from November to April, but fall is another excellent time to visit (especially mid- to late September), when the leaves on the trees change to amazing shades of yellow and orange.
 This is also one of the best times to photograph the Maroon Bells.

 Contributed by David from The World Travel Guy